mariusz-schimke/GiGraph/README.md

 </p>

-❕ Note that *DotEndpoint* is implicitly convertible from *string*.
+❕ Note that *DotEndpoint* is implicitly convertible from *string* for convenience.

 ### Edge sequences

-An edge sequence lets you join a sequence of consecutive nodes and/or node groups.
-Similarly to edge groups, a sequence may be understood as a simpler approach to specifying multiple edges at once, with a shared list of attributes.
-The other way is adding consecutive edges to an edge collection separately.
+An edge sequence lets you join endpoints and/or endpoint groups in such a way that they join one another consecutively.
+Similarly to [endpoint groups](#endpoint-groups), a sequence may be understood as a simpler way to specify multiple edges at once, without having to define them separately for each consecutive connection.
+The edges, however, share one list of attributes, so when you set them for the sequence, they will be applied to all edges rendered based on it.